Lithos-hub/VUEJS-cover-letter-generator/README.md

 * Each education form input can be deleted by the user.
 * Dynamic Changelog.
 * About section updated.

+Version 1.5.5

+:green_book: CV Generator

+* Each Experience, Education and Complementary Education input can be deleted.

 ## Project setup
 ```